 The Wireless > Configure > Access Control page is used to configure per-SSID Access Control settings such as association security settings, splash page settings, and client addressing options.
 This article is designed to mirror the Access Control page and goes into detail about every option available from top to bottom.

 Network Access is defined on a per-SSID basis, the currently selected SSID can be verified or changed by checking the SSID dropdown menu under the Access Control header at the top of the page.

-Each SSID can be configured with specific Association Requirements that must be met before a client can associate to that SSID.
-This is where the authentication settings such as the PSK and any Splash Page requirements are configured for the selected SSID.
+Each SSID can be configured with specific Security that must be met before a client can associate to that SSID.
+This is where the authentication settings such as the PSK are configured for the selected SSID.
 For a more detailed review of each of the following options please refer to our Wireless Encryption and Authentication article.

 Open (No Encryption)

 An Open SSID has no encryption configured.
 This means that any wireless client that can see the SSID will be able to associate.